davegardner/tyc4/README.md

 # Image Handling

 Image handling is quite complex.
 It is based on git LFS (Large File System).
-Git LFS substitutes small text 'smudge' files for images and uploads images separately, directly to the backing store.
+Git LFS substitutes small text 'smudge' files for images and uploads images separately, directly to the backing store (`netlify.com`, in this case).
 This takes advantage of the fact jpg and most other image formats are already compressed.
 It also saves your repo from getting filled with images.

 Netlify provide the backing store and, once git lfs and all the Netlify paraphernalia are installed, images are uploaded/downloaded using standard git push/pull commands.
 The NetlifyCMS Media Store works OK with Git LFS